webcom-components/reach/manual/overview.md

 ## Get started

-[Get started][ReachSDKDoc] in minutes &amp; add video communication capabilities to your web app.
+[Get started][ReachSDKDoc] in minutes &amp; add audio and/or video capabilities to your web app.

 ## Live example

-[See it work][VisioSampleRepo] with an example of a visio web app available [here][VisioSampleApp].
+[See how it works][VisioSampleRepo] with an example of a visio web app available [here][VisioSampleApp].
 You can check the code for this sample in the dedicated Github [repo][VisioSampleRepo]

 [Quickstart]: https://datasync.orange.com/doc/tutorial-quickstart.html
 [ReachSDKDoc]: ./tutorial.html#getting-started